The New Puberty

 - E-Book $12.99

+Emily is a happy ten-year-old who wears a size 12B bra and has tampons nestled in her school bag beside her play lunch.
+She isn't alone.
 Children are going through puberty earlier than ever before.
-How will this affect them now and into the future?
+How does this affect them?
 What does it mean for their parents, friends and society?

 What exactly happens during puberty, and how does it impact on social and emotional development?
 How is it linked to mental health, gender and sexuality, body image and risk-taking?
 Why is puberty still such a no-go topic?